-A .
-Your right to get information in a way that meets your needs 145 В. Our responsibility to ensure that you get timely access to covered services and drugs 146 С .
-Our responsibility to protect your personal health information (PHI) 147 C1.
-How we protect your PHI 147 C2.
-You have a right to look at your medical records 147 D. Our responsibility to give you information about the plan, its network providers, and your covered services 148 E. Inability of network providers to bill you directly 149 F. Your right to leave the plan 149 G .
-Your right to make decisions about your health care 150 G1.
-Your right to know your treatment options and make decisions about your health care $\ldots$ 150 G2.
-Your right to say what you want to happen if you are unable to make health care decisions for yourself 150 G3.
-What to do if your instructions are not followed 152 Н .
-Your right to make complaints and to ask us to reconsider decisions we have made 152 H1.
-What to do if you believe you are being treated unfairly or you would like more information about your rights 152 I. Your responsibilities as a member of the plan 153 J. Your opinions and recommendations 155 K. New technologies 155
+Α. .
+Your right to get services and information in a way that meets your needs .
+147 В. Our responsibility to ensure that you get timely access to covered services and drugs .
+149 C. .
+Our responsibility to protect your personal health information (PHI) .
+150 C1.
+How we protect your PHI .
+150 C2.
+You have a right to look at your medical records .
+150 D. .
+Our responsibility to give you information about the plan, its network providers, and your covered services .
+151 E. Inability of network providers to bill you directly .
+152 F. Your right to leave the plan .
+152 G. .
+Your right to make decisions about your health care .
+153 G1.
+Your right to know your treatment options and make decisions about your health care .
+153 G2.
+Your right to say what you want to happen if you are unable to make health care decisions for yourself .
+153 G3.
+What to do if your instructions are not followed .
+154 Η. .
+Your right to make complaints and to ask us to reconsider decisions we have made .
+155 H1.
+What to do if you believe you are being treated unfairly or you would like more information about your rights .
+155 l.
+Your responsibilities as a member of the plan .
+155 J. Member Advisory Committee .
+157 K. .
+Your opinions and recommendations .
+158 L. New technologies .
+158

-A. Your right to get information in a way that meets your needs
+A. Your right to get services and information in a way that meets your needs

-We must tell you about the plan's benefits and your rights in a way that you can understand.
+You have the right to be treated with dignity and respect.
+You have the right to have a voice in the governance and operation of the integrated system, provider, and health plan.
+We must ensure that all services are provided to you in a culturally competent and accessible manner.
+We must also tell you about the plan's benefits and your rights in a way that you can understand.
 We must tell you about your rights each year that you are in our plan.

 - To get information in a way that you can understand, call Member Services at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week or your Care Coordinator at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week.
-Our plan has people who can answer questions in different languages. - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
-Materials are available in Spanish. - If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call Medicare at 1-800-MEDICARE (1-800-633-4227).
-You can call 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.
-You may also file a complaint with Michigan Medicaid.
-Please refer to Chapter 9 for more information.
+Our plan has free interpreter services available to answer questions in different languages. - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
+Materials are available in Spanish. - If you wish to make or change a standing request to receive materials in your preferred language other than English or in an alternate format, you can call Member Services at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week.